The Genomics Paradox: Proven Technology, Limited Access

 When we think about Precision Medicine’s “4Ps” - Predictive, Preventive, Participatory and Personalised, it’s clear that just generating vast amounts of data is not going to move the needle for the general public.

 When we look at the big picture, genomic medicine is still removed from most patients.
 As the next article, The Multimodal Shift examines, abundant data does not guarantee meaningful access.
-Without a patient’s broader environmental context, behavioural data and clinical history, even the most complete genome is rendered ‘sterile is a void’.
+Without appropriate governance, consent frameworks, and integration with clinical systems, even the most comprehensive genome lacks the context required for safe and meaningful use.

 National scale initiatives for health data research, like UK Biobank, Finngen and All of Us show what is possible at population scale.
 However, these initiatives effectively pilot for broader adoption of Genomic Medicine; and 10 years after Genomics England’s creation, virtually all advanced economies are still far from enabling full access to genomic innovation.